Missing 13-year-old Jayme Closs found alive in Wisconsin

 In December, the Barron County Clerk of Courts Office dedicated its Christmas tree to her.
 The decorations spelled out Jayme's name in big, glittery letters, and they included green bulbs and ribbons.
 The color green is often used to raise awareness for missing children.

-In the days after Jayme's disappearance, law enforcement officials assured the public they believed she was alive and was endangered.
+In the days after Jayme's disappearance, law enforcement officials assured the public they believed she was alive and in danger.

 Another of Jayme's aunts, Jennifer Smith, pleaded with those who knew where the girl was to contact the sheriff's department.

-Note: - UPDATE: Missing Dugger man found